 -Maybe the axis of head, spine and leg can be parallel to the floor, the arms perpendicular.

 This pose requires strength as well as flexibility, and a lot of time and patience.
-Only try this pose when your muscles have warmed up, for example after a sun salute (see this blog for more), frog and warrior pose.
+Only try this pose when your muscles have warmed up.
+For example, you can warm up after a sun salute (see this blog for more), frog and warrior pose.

 Some of my students feel fabulous at the end of it all, when the body is allowed to just rest and the mind has finally quietened down.
 Resting in this position, however, is an exercise in keeping the mind quiet just a little longer.
 It is very tempting to start thinking and lose the connection to the body and the breath.
-Usually we have heard all the thoughts before, so to give the mind a rest focus on the sensations in the body and the breath instead.
+Usually, we’ve heard all the thoughts already.
+So, to give the mind a rest, focus on the sensations in the body and the breath instead.

-I love the visualisation that the body is empty inside and the breath can whirl around inside.
-As the breath moves around the imaginary empty space, it softens everything along its path, removes any blockages like the wind that sweeps everything out of its way.
+I love the visualisation that the body is an empty space in which the breath can whirl around.
+As the breath moves around the imaginary empty space, it softens everything along its path.
+Imagine the breath removing blockages, like the wind that can sweep everything out of its way.
 How fabulous to have so much spaciousness inside!